-To troubleshoot issues with sharing data, refer to the Troubleshoot section of How to share data.
-To troubleshoot issues with receiving share, refer to the Troubleshoot section of How to receive share.
+To troubleshoot issues with sharing data, refer to the troubleshooting section of the how to share data article.
+To troubleshoot issues with receiving share, refer to the troubleshooting section of the how to receive share article.

 Is there support for Private endpoints, VNET and IP restrictions?

 Private endpoints, VNET, and IP restrictions are supported for data share for storage.
 Blob should be chosen as the target subresource when creating a private endpoint for storage accounts.